 Hello there.
 Hope you had a cup of strong coffee, thinking over what would be the four traits of a copy editor.
 Or if you missed my previous post, Making of a copy editor – I, you may go back to the post, read it and come back here.
-You would lose nothing if you go ahead reading this post; that was just some rant about how I stumbled upon copy editing and stumped by the high copy editing provides.
+You would lose nothing if you go ahead reading this post; that was just some rant about how I stumbled upon copy editing and was stumped by the high copy editing provides.
 OK, without much ado, here are two traits I believe are fundamental for a copy editor.

-The first, and the obvious, one is good understanding of English.
+The first, and the obvious, is a good understanding of English.
 While a degree in English or journalism is a good way to achieve this, not everyone with such a degree becomes a copy editor.
 A prospective copy editor understands the rules of grammar and usage and is acutely aware of the exceptions to these rules.
 My favourite example is the usage of articles.
 You have a handful of rules and a bagful of exceptions, and every time you come across a situation you find that the handful of rules and the bagful of exceptions are not handy enough to decide.
 Prospective copy editors are not lured into believing myths as rules.
-Myths are abound and with the help of the Internet, they incessantly work to make you believe that they are rules.
+Myths abound and with the help of the Internet, they incessantly work to make you believe that they are rules.
 Passive voice in a sentence is fine; it’s okay to begin a sentence with and or but; mixing of tenses is a great way to express thoughts; there are so much more.

-The second one, I believe, is flair for reading.
+The second one, I believe, is a flair for reading.
 People who are indiscriminate readers make a good copy editor.
 One of the greatest advantages of being a voracious reader is you get to recognize the author’s style and the flow.
 The more you read, the more recognition you make.
-This comes handy while deciding on the level of editing intervention for a particular piece of work.
+This comes in handy while deciding on the level of editing intervention for a particular piece of work.
 The skill to judge the tone comes naturally as it is hard-wired in your brain.
 Another important advantage of being an indiscriminate reader is that you familiarize yourself with the jargon of various fields.
 Whether you read more on a specific domain or you read any piece of writing you come across doesn’t matter.
 Either way, you unknowingly carve a niche on specialty editing or general editing.
 You may even read substandard writing.
 They teach more than a well-written piece.

-Reading magazines or periodicals keeps us abreast of latest happenings, which helps during editing.
+Reading magazines or periodicals keeps us abreast of the latest happenings, which helps during editing.
 Some years back, while editing a book on starting businesses in Canada, the author wondered what would happen if the oil prices shoot up beyond $100 a barrel.
 He had written the chapter when the crude oil price hovered around $70 a barrel.
-But when it came for editing, the price had already crossed $100 a barrel.
+But when it came to editing, the price had already crossed $100 a barrel.
 When this update was flagged to the author, he was immensely happy.
-Think of those days of political turmoil in India when there were as as many as five prime ministers in a span of four years (1996–1999).
+Think of those days of political turmoil in India when there were as many as five prime ministers in a span of four years (1996–1999).
 Prime Minister X at the time of writing became former prime minister X at the time of editing.
 An editor who is a regular reader can easily fix these anomalies.

-These two qualities I believe are not learnt overnight.
+These two qualities I believe are not learned overnight.
 They are acquired over a period of time – perhaps a long period.
 The latter, especially, is a habit rather than a trait.
 But these qualities are fundamental to becoming a copy editor.

 Now what?
 Go, grab another cup of coffee.
 I’ll come back with the other two traits in a short while.